DaSchmidtke/Goldman-Hodgkin-Katz-Gleichung/readme.md

 ## Using the App locally

-Once you have installed and loaded all the libraries, you can start the App from the command line using:
+Once you have installed and loaded all the libraries, you can start the App from the R console using:

     runGitHub( "Goldman-Hodgkin-Katz", "DaSchmidtke")